 Chaplain banned from prison ministry for exposing extremism 12th January 2021 – Posted in: Consequencies of Orthodoxy, News

 Pastor Paul Song served as a volunteer prison chaplain at HMP Brixton for 19 years, bringing many to Christ.
-In 2015 a Muslim Imam took over as senior chaplain, quickly placing heavy restrictions on Pastor Song’s ministry.
-Pastor Song was eventually banned from the prison without explanation.
+However, in 2015 a Muslim Imam took over as senior chaplain, quickly placing heavy restrictions on Pastor Song’s ministry.
+As a result, Pastor Song was eventually banned from the prison without explanation.

 But that wasn’t the end of the story.
 The full story highlighting Islamic extremism in our prisons and how people exposing it are being dealt with by the authorities can be read here: